Tuesday Tips: Georgetown MBA Application Essays, Tips for 2021-2022

-The Georgetown MBA application is now live, and we have tips for the new essays of the 2020-2021 season.
+The Georgetown MBA application is now live, and we have essay tips for the 2021-2022 season.
+You can choose from four essay prompts for the required essay, and there is a video as well.
 The Georgetown MBA program is in Washington, DC, at the center of government and public policy.
 Georgetown also has the Steers Global Real Estate Center and an entrepreneurship initiative.

 Georgetown’s community is close-knit, intellectually curious, and diverse.
 When working on your Georgetown MBA application, keep in mind all of the academic and career benefits of the school.

-Essay Option One: Georgetown McDonough places a strong emphasis on principled leadership, providing both curricular and co-curricular opportunities to strengthen your leadership skills.
-Describe a time when you’ve led a team in a professional environment to implement a new idea or process.
+Essay Option One – Principled Leadership: Georgetown McDonough places a strong emphasis on principled leadership, providing both curricular and co-curricular opportunities to strengthen your leadership skills.
+Describe a time when you have led a team in a professional environment to implement a new idea or process.
 What leadership characteristics did you utilize?
 What could you have done to be more effective?
 And most importantly, what skills will you be able to bring to the teams you lead at McDonough?

-Leading a team through a process or idea that is entirely new can be daunting.
+Leading a team through a process or idea that is entirely new can be challenging.
 This experience is outside many people’s comfort zone.
 Also, inventing something altogether unique requires learning and development.
-You may have found that you needed to innovate during one of your best leadership experiences.
+Therefore, you probably needed to innovate during one of your best leadership experiences.
 If so, this is a great essay to show what you learned in that process.

 Finally, as you write this Georgetown MBA application essay, make sure to include many details.
 Fully describe the situation, what you did, any challenges, and what you learned about yourself.
 Don’t be afraid to explore the difficulties in this leadership experience.
 Innovating is often messy, and it’s ok to turn to mentors or team members for help.
 One sign of a good leader is knowing your limits and using the resources you have.

-Essay Option Two: Hoyas Helping Hoyas.
-Georgetown McDonough embodies the ethos that people and organizations can and should contribute to the greater good.
-The admissions committee would like to better understand how you’ve demonstrated these values during uniquely challenging times.
+Essay Option Two – Hoyas for the Common Good: Georgetown McDonough embodies the ethos that people and organizations can and should contribute to the greater good.
+The admissions committee would like to better understand how you have demonstrated these values during uniquely challenging times.

-Describe a time where you’ve put the needs of others ahead of your own, or ahead of the bottom line.
+Describe a time where you have put the needs of others ahead of your own or ahead of the bottom line.
 We look forward to learning more about the challenge you faced, what unique characteristics you brought to that scenario, and what you learned from it.

-This option also focuses on principled leadership.
-However, this approach on the topic is about taking the risk to put other people ahead of profits or yourself.
+The second Georgetown MBA option also focuses on principled leadership.
+Over this past year, we have seen the importance of principled leadership more than ever.
+Therefore, you may have some great recent examples.
+However, this approach to the topic is about taking the risk to put other people ahead of profits or yourself.
 Similar to the question above, studying Georgetown’s idea of Principled Leadership will help you define the scope of this essay.

 The essay here is also about challenges.
 Because many businesses put the bottom line first, you would be acting against that norm.
 Also, many professionals put their ambitions above the needs of others.
 If you acted from your principles, it might have been uncomfortable.
 Therefore, explain how your actions were a challenge and why.